ymzuiku/bun-proxy-vite/README.md

 ## Intent

-When developing modern web applications with Bun and Vite, you often need a simple proxy to handle both HTTP and HMR WebSocket traffic, especially in containerized or multi-service setups.
-This tool aims to provide a minimal, dependency-free solution that you can run with a single Bun command.
+When developing modern web applications with Bun and Vite — especially inside WSL or other isolated environments — you often need a simple proxy to handle both HTTP and HMR WebSocket traffic.
+This tool aims to provide a minimal, dependency-free solution that you can run with a single Bun command to bridge between WSL and your host network.

 ## License